Important information

 Medication and psychotherapy are often used in combination, and so-called ‘combination therapy’ is common.
 In less severe cases, and often in children, psychotherapy alone or even psychological counselling is sufficient.
 It is up to the doctor to decide which form of treatment is most effective.

-Psychologist, clinical psychologist and psychotherapist
+Psychologist, psychological councelor, clinical psychologist and psychotherapist

 A psychologist is a professional who has received a higher education in the field of psychology, but has not necessarily undergone training in therapy.
 A psychologist provides psychological counselling.
 Separately, there is also a higher qualification of clinical psychologist, which provides a psychologist with more in-depth training in the treatment and prevention of mental and behavioural disorders, with more in-depth training in dealing with more complex cases.
 The experience gained in this field has been gained mostly from working with hospital patients.